casscalescu/full-day-html-css-workshop/README.md

 1. Want to add different fonts?
 Head to [Google Fonts](https://fonts.google.com/).
 2. Find a font you like.
 3. Copy the `link` tag & put it in your `<head>`.
-4. Update your `font-family` css attribute.
+4. Update your `font-family` css attribute and apply it by selecting the `body` tag in your css.

 ### Challenge 4 | CSS Advanced - Flexbox-Grid-Bootstrap
 1. Use Boostrap to customise your page! https://getbootstrap.com/.